VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## Cache tuning

-VictoriaMetrics maintains various caches for better ingestion and read performance.
+VictoriaMetrics uses various in-memory caches for faster data ingestion and query performance.
-Metrics for each type of cache are exported in Prometheus format at `/metrics` page.
+The following metrics for each type of cache are exported at [`/metrics` page](#monitoring):
-See how to collect and visualize these metrics in [monitoring](#monitoring) section.
+- `vm_cache_size_bytes` - the actual cache size
+- `vm_cache_size_max_bytes` - cache size limit
+- `vm_cache_requests_total` - the number of requests to the cache
+- `vm_cache_misses_total` - the number of cache misses
+- `vm_cache_entries` - the number of entries in the cache

-Both Grafana dashboards for [single-node VictoriaMetrics](https://grafana.com/dashboards/10229) and [clustered VictoriaMetrics](https://grafana.com/grafana/dashboards/11176) contain a row `Caches` with cache metrics visualized.
-The panels will show the current memory usage by each type of cache, and also a cache hit rate.
+Both Grafana dashboards for [single-node VictoriaMetrics](https://grafana.com/dashboards/10229) and [clustered VictoriaMetrics](https://grafana.com/grafana/dashboards/11176) contain `Caches` section with cache metrics visualized.
+The panels show the current memory usage by each type of cache, and also a cache hit rate.
 If hit rate is close to 100% then cache efficiency is already very high and does not need any tuning.
-The panel `Cache usage %` in `Troubleshooting` section will show the percentage of used cache size from the allowed size by type.
+The panel `Cache usage %` in `Troubleshooting` section shows the percentage of used cache size from the allowed size by type.
 If the percentage is below 100%, then no further tuning needed.

 Please note, default cache sizes were carefully adjusted accordingly to the most practical scenarios and workloads.
 Change the defaults only if you understand the implications.

-To override the default values see the flags with `-storage.cacheSize` prefix.
+To override the default values see command-line flags with `-storage.cacheSize` prefix.
-See the full description of flags at [List of command-line flags](#list-of-command-line-flags) section.
+See the full description of flags [here](#list-of-command-line-flags).

 ## Data migration